Conduct of a civil trial before the court

 Less commonly, the judgment can be delivered orally at a hearing.

-In any case, a copy of the judgment is then sent to you.
+In any case, a copy of the judgment will be sent to you.

-The decision may be notified to the parties by the graft by registered letter with acknowledgement of receipt.
+The decision can be made by you notified by the graft by registered letter with acknowledgement of receipt.

-If not, the decision must be served by a Commissioner of Justice (formerly bailiff).
+If not, the decision must be served by a Commissioner of Justice .
 This service is usually effected by the party who has an interest in enforcing the decision (the party who won the case).

 FYI

-The recourse you can make is indicated in the notification of the Registry or of the Commissioner of Justice (formerly bailiff).
+The recourse you can make is indicated in the notification of the Registry or of the Commissioner of Justice.

 You can also deduce the possible remedy by looking at the wording of the judgment.
 In the device of the decision, you can read that your judgment is either rendered first, or last, or rendered in absentia.